@fluojs/serialization

 Cycle-safe serialization

 The serializer cuts active cyclic references safely instead of recursing forever, so complex object graphs can still be turned into plain response-shaped objects without unbounded recursion.
-Completed shared references are reused in the serialized graph rather than dropped: if two sibling fields point at the same source object, both serialized fields point at the same serialized object.
-Only an object that is encountered again while it is already being serialized is cut to undefined.
+The same reference tracker is shared across class instances, plain objects, arrays, and mixed object-array graphs.
+Self-referential arrays and object-array cycles are cut at the active back edge, while completed shared references are reused in the serialized graph rather than dropped: if two sibling fields, or an object field and an array entry, point at the same source object, both serialized fields point at the same serialized object.
+Only a value that is encountered again while it is already being serialized is cut to undefined.

 Inherited decorator contracts